cparadis6191/Particle-Sim/README.md

 ### Examples

 Each particle is given a random starting location, random velocity, and random acceleration.
-Collisions with the wall do not result in energy loss currently.
+Collisions with the walls do not result in energy loss currently.
 If a particle has a non-zero acceleration it will eventually come to rest.

 ```bash
 ./slid 50